RC HELICOPTERS - 2014/10

 CM: Can you give us a brief rundown of how you set up a new helicopter for its first flight?

-Contrary to popular belief, I don’t do anything special to my machines.
-In fact, the simpler I keep my setup, the easier it is to fix after a crash and the better it is to upgrade, etc. If it is a prototype then, of course, things are different.
+Contrary to popular belief, I don't do anything special to my machines.
+In fact, the simpler I keep my setup, the easier it is to fix after a crash, and the better it is to upgrade.
+If it is a prototype, then of course things are different.
 Sometimes it takes a lot of ingenuity to make things work the first time around.

 CM: Do you have any words of advice for pilots looking to take their flying to the next level?

 When I started, I never thought I would get to where I am.
-I didn’t even care—I just did it because I loved it.
-Circumstances led me to where I am, but I’m sure [that] if I would have been aiming for this, I wouldn’t have gotten it because I would have been more worried about it than actually enjoying what I was doing and focusing on my flying.
+I didn't even care—I just did it because I loved it.
+Circumstances led me to where I am, but I'm sure that if I had been aiming for this, I wouldn't have gotten it because I would have been more worried about it than actually enjoying what I was doing and focusing on my flying.

 CM: Who would you say is your favorite pilot?

-BK: I don’t really have one because they’re all different and have unique styles.
+BK: I don't really have one because they're all different and have unique styles.
 To be honest, I love to watch Kyle Stacy fly.
 He is quite underrated, but his flying is just unbelievable.
-It is technical, but most of all, it has “emotion” to it and it is very exciting.
+It is technical, but most of all it has emotion to it and is very exciting.